YolandaXiao/AZtools/README.md

 #### Testing the application:
 Go to `localhost:8092` in your browser
-1) a: Upload any number of PDFs of total size <= 1 GB.
-OR b: Enter a PMC ID of a work in PubMed Central
+1) a.
+Upload any number of PDFs of total size <= 1 GB.
+OR b.
+Enter a PMC ID of a work in PubMed Central
 2) Click Submit and wait for JSON response

-Email a PDF to the email address you specified in `Globs.java` (instruction #4 in the 'Developers' section) and wait for a response.
+Email a PDF to the email address you specified in `Globs.java` (instruction #4 in the 'Developers' section)
+1) Simply wait for a response email.
+If there are not too many documents in the queue, then it should not take long.

 POST to `localhost:8092/` with a **PDF** (parameter name `file`)
 1) HTTP Response will contain a JSON output of the main metadata fields.